jobjab-dev/fhevm-example-hub/README.md

-# 🏗️ FHEVM Example Hub
+# 🏗️ FHEVM Example Hub & CLI

 > **The ultimate collection of FHEVM examples, patterns, and labs.**
 >